How to Make Money Online From Writing So That You Don’t Waste Your Time

 Before you get excited about writing a book or setting your rates, it’s important to take a step back.
 Take the time to work on your writing.

-How do you get noticed as a writer so that you can make money online?
+How do you get noticed as a writer to make money online?

 You have to become REALLY AMAZING.
 Average doesn’t cut it.